joric/oneliners/README.md

 #### getitem

-You can use it to construct a bisect comparator object (but we have the key parameter now).
+Used to construct a bisect comparator object, now we have the key parameter (since Python 3.10).

 * https://leetcode.com/problems/guess-number-higher-or-lower